Antrayguesn/GroupMyPhoto/README.md

 The TravelBox API classifies your photos based on their GPS coordinates extracted from Exif data.

-TravelBox can Automatically organize all your photos based on their geographical location
+TravelBox can automatically organize all your photos based on their geographical location

 And also do the reverse: start from an already organized folder and retrieve the GPS coordinates of each photo or group.